PreethiVijai/KNN-Classifier-for-digits/README.md

 # Machine-Learning-Models
-This is a repository of my assignments for Machine learning class
+This is a KNN classifier for classifying digits and displaying a confusion matrix for the classification